 However, this analogy and description did not fit my experience.
 I did benefit from each meditation in relaxation, energy, and alertness, but the benefit did not accumulate over the months and years.
 I say this in retrospect; when I was a TM teacher, I believed that I and others were accumulating benefits even when it was not apparent.

 Contrary to the theory that benefits gradually accumulate, some traditions and people state that there can be a dark night of soul before enlightenment.
-Thus, whether a seeker feels great or terrible, they can fool themselves into thinking that they are on the verge of enlightenment.
+Thus, if a seeker feels great or if a seeker feels terrible, they can fool themselves into thinking that they are on the verge of enlightenment.

 Another way to describe the TM benefit was through releasing physical stresses in the body.
 Maharishi taught that we accumulated stresses in our physiology and that thoughts in meditation were an indication that stress had been released.
 One would be enlightened after all stresses had been released.

 Another way to describe the accumulation of benefit involves the awakening of the kundalini energy center.
 I don’t know how often that Maharishi spoke about this, but here is a link to a 1970 transcript.
 I and other TM teachers may not have directly heard Maharishi speak about kundalini, but we were aware of this theory by talking with each other.
 Kundalini energy was supposed to move up the spine and activate parts of the body.
 Enlightenment was the result of kundalini energy activating energy centers in the head.
 To facilitate the upward rise of kundalini energy, I and others would meditate with an upright spine while sitting cross-legged or in full lotus.